Browns delay practice for Steelers after 2 positive tests - WHIZ News

-The Browns didn’t begin preparing for the Steelers on the field, but via Zoom calls.
+CLEVELAND (AP) — The Browns didn’t begin preparing for the Steelers on the field but rather via Zoom calls.

 Hardly ideal before their biggest game in decades.